 8) Ask the potential pastor if his church is a Bible-Believing Church.
 If he says “yes,” run away fast.
 This is most likely one of the many churches where the Bible is held as a fetish, and the black book with the title Holy Bible is held in higher esteem than God the Father, Jesus Christ, and the Holy Spirit.
 As more than just one fundie has told me, “There is a name that is above every other name—even the name of Jesus himself—and that name is “Bible.”
 Actually, the Bible plainly says that “Jesus” is the name that is above every other name (Philippians 2:9).
 You need to be Jesus-focused in your new church—not focused on the Bible as an idol, a fetish, or an endangered species.

 9) Ask the potential pastor if he and the members of his congregation consider themselves to be “born again” Christians.
 If he says “yes,” run away fast.
 (Note: It is indeed true that all conversions to Christianity involve being born again like Jesus said, but the term “born again” means different things to different churches.
-The churches you want to avoid are the ones where the term “born again” is taken to mean that, when you accepted Jesus as your Lord and Savior, a sudden, overwhelmingly powerful, highly emotional, and totally life-changing experience occurred that will someday feed into a little piece of two-bit drama call your personal testimony about what Jesus has done for you and your life.
+The churches you want to avoid are the ones where the term “born again” is taken to mean that, when you accepted Jesus as your Lord and Savior, a sudden, overwhelmingly powerful, highly emotional, and totally life-changing experience occurred that will someday feed into a little piece of two-bit drama called your personal testimony about what Jesus has done for you and your life.
 The ideal personal testimony for a fundie or conservative evangelical should be instantaneous, highly dramatic, miraculous in nature, and totally life-changing.
 In other words, it should be something like the following: